Tonomy-Foundation/Tonomy-ID-SDK/docs/start/register-app.md

 # Register your application

 You need to register your application details so that they can be displayed to the user when they sign into your application.
+You can currently do this with the Tonomy CLI.
+In the future you shall be able to do this through the Tonomy Developer Console.

 ## Creating a key